 |D||Punggol||West Loop outer (Soo Teck to Sam Kee)||Daily, from 3:00 p.m|

 In the event of a train disruption, shuttle buses will be activated.
-Please refer to this LRT disruption guide for more information.
+Please refer to the rail bridging information available at every LRT Station.

 |East Loop||West Loop|